 The standard feature list included stainless steel body panels; gull-wing doors with cryogenically-preset torsion bars; leather seats/trim; air conditioning; an AM/FM cassette stereo system; power windows, locks and mirrors; a tilt and telescopic steering wheel; tinted glass; body side moldings; intermittent windshield wipers; four-wheel power assisted disc brakes; and an electric rear window defogger.

-The first of the two original DeLorean prototypes is still in existence, and is currently in a private collection in Houston, Texas.
+The first of the two original DeLorean prototypes is still in existence, and is currently on display at DeLorean Motor Company (Florida).
 The second, shipped to Lotus for development and evaluation is reported to have been destroyed in the 1990's.

 In addition to the prototypes, several "pilot cars" still exist.
 These cars, used for testing of the DeLorean, had been thought destroyed.
 Production of the DeLorean started at VIN 500.
 VIN 500, notable for being the first production DeLorean to roll off the line in 1981, is on display in the Crawford Auto-Aviation Museum in Cleveland, Ohio.
 VINs 502 and 530 were used by Legend Industries as a proof of concept for a twin-turbo version of the standard DeLorean PRV-V6 engine.
 Both are in private collections.